William P. Anderson, Jr., Chair

 Full Faculty Listing

-The fundamental purpose of the Department of Geological and Environmental Sciences is to promote a scientific understanding of Earth systems - an awareness essential to an environmentally sound and sustainable future for the human race.
+The mission of the Department of Geological and Environmental Sciences is to promote a scientific understanding of Earth systems - an awareness essential to an environmentally sound and sustainable future for the human race.
 The Department houses two complementary and related disciplines: Geology and Environmental Science.
 Geology, also known as Earth Science, is a broad field that applies the core sciences of biology, chemistry, physics and mathematics to the study of the Earth.
 Geology is unique in that we study a range of spatial scales - from the scale of microns to the scale of continents - and temporal scales - from waves interacting with a shoreline at scales of seconds to tectonic processes that take hundreds of millions of years.
 Environmental Science is similar in its approach in that it also combines the core sciences with the study of the interactions between humans and the natural environment.
 Environmental scientists also focus on the development and management of resources in a sustainable manner with a focus on important modern concerns.
 Consistent throughout both disciplines, however, is our use of the Earth as a natural laboratory.

 - To provide all students with the opportunity to learn about the nature of science and basic scientific principles through the study of Geology;